New York Philomusica Chamber Ensemble: History

-The ensemble’s range of programming includes the 1993 world premiere of Stravinsky’s A Soldier's Tale, with Kurt Vonnegut’s new text; the 1999 American premiere of Beethoven’s Concerto No. 4, for piano and string quintet; and numerous collaborations with the late jazz pianist Sir Roland Hanna.
+The ensemble’s range of programming includes the 1993 world premiere of Stravinsky’s A Soldier's Tale, with Kurt Vonnegut’s new text, the 1999 American premiere of Beethoven’s Concerto No. 4 for Piano and String Quintet, and numerous collaborations with the late jazz pianist Sir Roland Hanna.

 The ensemble produced the first American recording of Messiaen’s Quartet for the End of Time, and is the first group to record the entire Mozart divertimento catalogue.
-The divertimento recordings were originally released by VoxBox Productions in 1975, and were followed by a release of Mozart wind serenades.
+The divertimento recordings were originally released by VoxBox Productions in 1975, and were followed by a release of Mozart Wind Serenades.

 New York Philomusica Records, the ensemble's record label, was established in 1992 and has released 27 titles.

 Activities

 The centerpiece of the ensemble’s current activities is their annual concert series in New York City and the parallel series in nearby Rockland County, New York.
 The group emphasizes its Featured Composer program, which provides commissions for new works and features the work of contemporary composers.
 Former Featured Composers include Dr. Iain Hamilton, Jacob Druckman, and John Harbison.
 Michael Berkeley has been the current Featured Composer since 2005.

 In 2008, the ensemble introduced a series of Educational Seminars which were aimed at elementary and high school students.
-The group occasionally performs on tour, most recently on November 2007 in Hudson, New York.
+The group occasionally performs on tour, most recently in November 2007 in Hudson, New York.